Guide for Author

 Originality

 The submission to the journal implies that the manuscript is an original work.
-The journal may use Turnitin’s iThenticate plagiarism software to screen manuscripts for non-original content.
+Upon submission, the manuscript will be automatically checked for plagiarism.
+The journal utilizes the iThenticate plagiarism screening service to determine both text overlap and manuscript originality.
+More information on this service, and opportunities for authors to pre-screen their work, can be found at www.ithenticate.com.
 By submitting a manuscript to the journal, the authors are considered to be in agreement with this screening.
-Any manuscript with an unacceptable level of unoriginal material may be rejected or retracted at the editor’s discretion.
 Materials that were previously published in any language in another journal or online were considered secondary publications and were not permitted.
 Note that non-peer-reviewed manuscripts posted to preprint servers are not considered secondary publications.

 Preprints